rw3iss/gow/readme.md

 ## What this is:

-- Automatic Go file watcher, builder, and runner.
-Barebones (fast), cross-platform (uses fsnotify), recursive, and configurable .
+- Go file watcher, builder, and runner.
+Barebones (fast), cross-platform (uses fsnotify), recursive, and configurable.
 - Organized architecture, as an experimental project for learning Go.